-POLICY KBR8: PEDESTRIAN MOVEMENT ALONG, ACROSS AND ADJACENT TO MAIN ROADS
+POLICY KBR7: PEDESTRIAN MOVEMENT ALONG, ACROSS AND ADJACENT TO MAIN ROADS

 - 2.1 Encouraging and improving the pedestrian experience of moving around the area to incentivise walking and exploration was a common theme in the engagement process.
-This policy seeks to improve pedestrian movement and safety along specific locations within the Area, both the Local Roads including Knightsbridge Green, Lancelot Place and Montpelier Street and also the Main Roads Brompton Road, Exhibition Road, Kensington Road, Kensington Gore, Knightsbridge, Prince Consort Road and Queen's Gate.
-The policy conforms to London Plan Policy 6.10 (Walking); and is consistent with Westminster UDP Saved Policies TRANS3 (Pedestrians) and TACE11 (Tables and chairs on the footway). - 2.2 Business owners in particular said, during the engagement phase, that they would like to see public realm improvements e.g. those creating more space for pedestrians.
+This policy seeks to improve pedestrian movement and safety along specific locations within the Area Knightsbridge Green, Lancelot Place and Montpelier Street and also along Brompton Road.
+The policy conforms to London Plan Policies T1 (Strategic approach to transport) and T2 (Healthy Streets) and with WCP Policies 25 (Walking and cycling) and 28 (Highway access and management). - Business owners in particular said, during the engagement phase, that they would like to see public realm improvements e.g. those creating more space for pedestrians.
 They also said that all streetscapes should be kept clean, accessible and visually well presented.
 Furthermore, there should be sufficient pedestrian crossings and appropriate levels of street lighting and CCTV.